Annotation Techniques for Diverse Autonomous Driving Sensor Streams

 Despite their differences, rendering sensor data intelligible to an autonomous driving agent, for example by annotating them with geometric shapes.
 These include bounding boxes, critical in the development of sensor-independent models for a multitude of tasks like object detection, semantic segmentation, optical flow, and pose estimation.

 Common to all sensors is also the need to record the vehicle's own state and position relative to the environment, whether for situational awareness, adaptive speed control, or navigation.
-Recording these autonomous driving sensor signals often also requires a means to combine and synchronize the data streams.
+Recording these signals often also requires a means to combine and synchronize the autonomous driving sensor streams

 Types of Autonomous Driving Sensors